 Mass demonstrations take place in Yerevan protesting the arrest of the members of the Karabakh Committee, clashes ensue.

 On December 10 and 11, rumors quickly spread that authorities are taking the orphans from the earthquake (more than 10,000) out of Armenia to be adopted by other nationalities within the Soviet Union.
 The rumors are caused by reports in the Soviet press urging non-Armenian citizens to adopt the Armenian orphans.
-Several hundred injured children were flown to other part of the Union to receive medical treatment; it was suspected that the flights were part of the adoption scheme.
+Several hundred injured children were flown to other parts of the Union to receive medical treatment; it was suspected that the flights were part of the adoption scheme.
 Armenians are outraged and about 100,000 people gather at Opera Square to oppose this.
 A melee ensues, protesters clash with police and this is used as a pretext to arrest the seven members of the Karabakh Committee.
 They are charged with “fomenting public disorder.”

 In February 1989, Tass [news agency] placed the number of victims during the previous year’s conflict in Azerbaijan and Armenia at 91 dead and 1,650 injured.
 Among the casualties were four Soviet soldiers, as well as 117 troops and 32 militiamen injured.
 Criminal charges were filed against 517 people without specifying their nationality.
 In addition nearly 300,000 had fled their homes in both republics.
 More than 100 “chiefs of internal affairs organs” had been fired or reprimanded in Azerbaijan.